-During the first quarter of 2012, we produced revenue of \$6.9 billion and operating income of \$1.0 billion, reflecting an operating margin of approximately 15%.
-Revenue increased \$1.6 billion, or 30%, from the first quarter of 2011, while operating income increased \$209 million, or 26%.
-These results were due mainly to higher drilling activity and pricing improvements in North America, as well as increased activity in all our international regions, compared to the first quarter of 2011.
-The first quarter of 2012 results included a \$300 million, pre-tax, loss contingency for the Macondo well incident.
-The first quarter of 2011 results were negatively impacted by a \$59 million, pre-tax, charge in Libya, primarily related to reserves for certain assets.
+During the first half of 2012, we produced revenue of \$14.1 billion and operating income of \$2.2 billion, reflecting an operating margin of approximately 16%.
+Revenue increased \$2.9 billion, or 26%, from the first half of 2011, while operating income increased \$249 million, or 13%.
+These results were attributable to higher drilling activity in the oil and liquids-rich basins in North America, as well as increased activity in all our international regions, compared to the first half of 2011.
+The first half of 2012 results, however, were moderated by escalating costs associated with guar gum, a blending additive used in our hydraulic fracturing processes, decreasing activity in natural gas basins, and pricing pressure in certain basins in North America due to an over-supply of hydraulic fracturing equipment.
+The first half of 2012 results included a \$300 million, pre-tax, loss contingency for the Macondo well incident.
+The first half of 2011 results were negatively impacted by an \$11 million, pre-tax, charge for employee separation costs in the Eastern Hemisphere and a \$59 million, pre-tax, charge in Libya, primarily related to reserves for certain assets.